EFTEC/MiniLang/README.md

 * variable=20
 * variable=anothervariable
 * variable=20+30
+* variable=20-30 // it will not work correctly because it will consider the -30 as a negative number "-30" and not "20 minus 30"
+* variable=20+-30 // it work work as expected
 * variable=40*50+30
 * variable+30 // it increases the variable by 30
 * variable-30 // it decreases the variable by -30